jaccolandlust/macBambuStatus/README.md

 # Name: macBambuStatus

-# Author: Jacco H. Landlust <jacco.landlust@gmail.com>
-# Description:
+Description:
+A small local macOS menu bar app that shows your **Bambu Lab A1** printer status in the top taskbar.
-# Bambu Menu Bar Status for macOS, a minimilistic app that tracks the current status
-# of your Bambu Lab printer and displays that status in the status bar of your Mac.
+ Bambu Menu Bar Status for macOS, a minimilistic app that tracks the current status of your Bambu Lab printer and displays that status in the status bar of your Mac.

-#
-# This is my first atempt at generating a program using an AI model.
+ This is my first atempt at generating a program using an AI model.
 In this case gpt-5.3-codex.
-#

-A small local macOS menu bar app that shows your **Bambu Lab A1** printer status in the top taskbar.

 It uses **Bambu Cloud API only** (no MQTT).